uwetom/media-production-worksheets/wk18-VR-Interactions/README.md

 #### Challenge 4

-Make something happen when activate is triggered
+Make something happen when activate is triggered, maybe make it play a sound or something you remember from last year.

-## 4. Extra - More interactions
+## 5. Extra - More interactions

 If you are interested in exploring other VR interactions you can find another demo scene in your project